-Changing a column's data type:
+- Changing a column's data type:

-- 1. Select the column you want to retype. - 2.
-Click the field under the Type heading, a drop down menu of available data types appears. - 3.
-Select the new data type from the drop down menu. - 4.
-Click the Confirm button.
+- 1. Select a column to retype.

+- 2. Click a field under the Type heading, a drop down menu of available data types appears.

+- 3. Select a new data type from the drop down menu.

+- Click the Confirm button.